douglasdavis/ddavis.io/content/posts/eglot-python-ide.md

   (remove-hook 'python-mode-hook 'eglot-ensure))
 ```

-You can see that I just bring `company-capf` to the front of the
+I just bring `company-capf` to the front of the `company-backends`
-`company-backends` list, and add my desired Anaconda based `pyls`
+list, and add my desired Anaconda based `pyls` to front of the
-to front of the `eglot-server-programs` list.
+`eglot-server-programs` list.